 These media sharing sites, as well as search engines like Google (in Google’s case, this function is found under Advanced Search), also enable people to search specifically for Creative Commons content, so if you upload your content using such a license, it may bring your work more exposure through such searches.
 However, Not a lot of people know about these search filters yet, so you are unlikely to see a huge increase in views/traffic.

 What are the drawbacks of Creative Commons licences?

 Although Creative Commons licenses are very useful they can be misused, so content creators and content users need to be careful.

 1. If you are a content user, can you guarantee that the content creator had the rights to publish that content under a Creative Commons license?

 This may be the fatal flaw of the Creative Commons system; in order for it to work properly, everyone needs to be familiar with concepts like copyright law and public domain.
-For example, Person A may publish under a Creative Commons license a recording of her saxophone’s quartet version of Beethoven’s Moonlight Sonata.
+For example, Person A may publish under a Creative Commons license a recording of her saxophone quartet’s version of Beethoven’s Moonlight Sonata.
 Person A may think that this composition is in the public domain, but the quartet was using an arrangement that is protected by copyright as it is a substantial adaptation of the original Beethoven work.
 Therefore, Person A did not actually have the right to issue the work under a Creative Commons license.
-Person B then comes across the song and uses it in a video that he uploads to YouTube, and he publishes that video in a Creative Commons license.
-Then twenty other people make use of that video via YouTube’s video editor to create their own videos.
+Person B then comes across the song and uses it in a video that he uploads to YouTube, and he publishes that video under a Creative Commons license.
+Then twenty other people make use of that video to create their own videos.
 The problem is that Person B and the twenty other people are now guilty of copyright infringement and could have their videos taken down.
-This kind of inadvertent copyright infringement is popping up quite frequently on Google’s YouTube discussion forum.
+This kind of inadvertent copyright infringement is popping up quite frequently on YouTube’s help discussion forum.

 2. They last forever…kind of